Opportunity-Holding/RESTar.Tutorial/README.md

     [Database, RESTar(GET, POST, PUT, PATCH, DELETE)]
     public class SuperHero
     {
-        public string Title { get; set; }
+        public string Name { get; set; }
+        public bool HasSecretIdentity { get; set; }
         public string Gender { get; set; }
-        public string Height { get; set; }
-        public string Weight { get; set; }
-        public string Occupation { get; set; }
+        public int?
+YearIntroduced { get; set; }
         public DateTime InsertedAt { get; }
         public SuperHero() => InsertedAt = DateTime.Now;
     }
 }
 ```
-RESTar will find the `SuperHero` class and register it as available over the REST API.
-This means that REST clients can send `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests to `<host>:8282/myservice/superhero`.
+RESTar will find the `SuperHero` database class and register it as available over the REST API.
+This means that REST clients can send `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests to `<host>:8282/myservice/superhero` and interact with its content.
 To make a different set of methods available for a resource, we simply include a different set of methods in the `RESTarAttribute` constructor.
-RESTar has two supported content types, **JSON** and **Excel**, so the bodies contained within this requests can be of either of these formats.
+RESTar has two supported content types, **JSON** and **Excel**, so the bodies contained within these requests can be of either of these formats.
 Now let's make a couple of simple local `POST` requests to this API with JSON data (using cURL syntax):

 ```
 curl 'localhost:8282/myservice/superhero' -d '{
-    "RegularName": "Selina Kyle",
-    "SuperHeroName": "Catwoman"
+    "Name": "Batman (Bruce Wayne)",
+    "HasSecretIdentity": true,
+    "Gender": "Male",
+    "YearIntroduced": 1939
 }'
 curl 'localhost:8282/myservice/superhero' -d '{
-    "RegularName": "Bruce Wayne",
-    "SuperHeroName": "Batman"
+    "Name": "Superman (Clark Kent)",
+    "HasSecretIdentity": true,
+    "Gender": "Male",
+    "YearIntroduced": 1986
 }'
 ```
 And now, let's retrieve this data using a `GET` request:
 ```
-curl 'localhost:8282/myservice/superhero'
+curl 'localhost:8282/myservice/superhero//limit=2'
 Output:
 [{
-    "RegularName": "Selina Kyle",
-    "SuperHeroName": "Catwoman",
-    "OriginStory": null
-},{
-    "RegularName": "Bruce Wayne",
-    "SuperHeroName": "Batman",
-    "OriginStory": null
+    "Name": "Batman (Bruce Wayne)",
+    "HasSecretIdentity": true,
+    "Gender": "Male",
+    "YearIntroduced": 1939,
+    "InsertedAt": "2018-02-04T00:20:04.7244481Z",
+    "ObjectNo": 55410
+  },
+  {
+    "Name": "Superman (Clark Kent)",
+    "HasSecretIdentity": true,
+    "Gender": "Male",
+    "YearIntroduced": 1986,
+    "InsertedAt": "2018-02-04T00:20:07.7404397Z",
+    "ObjectNo": 55411
 }]
 ```
 ## Exploring the parameters of `RESTarConfig.Init()`